ErdemOzgen/blackcart/README.md

 ```

 You can access GoTTY web terminal from http://127.0.0.1:8090.

 Default username: blackcart
-Default:password: blackcart
+Default password: blackcart

+You can perform any actions just like your UNIX-based security machine on this web terminal.

-From http:127.0.0.1:8080, you can also access the UI of [Blackdagger](https://github.com/ErdemOzgen/blackdagger), which is a YAML based automation tool for Continuous Red Teaming, DevSecOps, MLSecOps and more.
+From http://127.0.0.1:8080, you can also access the UI of [Blackdagger](https://github.com/ErdemOzgen/blackdagger), which is a YAML based automation tool for Continuous Red Teaming, DevSecOps, MLSecOps and more.

 # Features